pluralsight/guides/in-review/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 );
 ```

 By default, Hibernate (the JPA implementation used by Spring Boot), will try to create the schema.
-Since Spring Boot will be responsible for that, we have to turn off this feature with:
+Since Spring Boot will be responsible for that, we have to turn off this feature using:
 ```
 spring.jpa.hibernate.ddl-auto="none"
 ```

-H2 provides a [browser-based console](http://www.h2database.com/html/quickstart.html#h2_console) that Spring Boot can auto-configure for you at the path `/h2-console` when these conditions are met:
+H2 provides a [browser-based console](http://www.h2database.com/html/quickstart.html#h2_console) that Spring Boot can auto-configure for you at the path `/h2-console`.
+However for auto-configuration to work, these conditions need to be met:
 - You are developing a web application
 - `com.h2database:h2` is on the classpath
 - You are using [Spring Boot's developer tools](http://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-devtools.html)